Urdaibai estuary

 The Urdaibai estuary is a natural region and a Biosphere Reserve of Biscay, Basque Country, Spain.
 It is also referred as Mundaka or Gernika estuary.

 Urdaibai is located on the Bay of Biscay coast, in the north of the Iberian Peninsula.
 Urdaibai covers an area of 220 km2 with some 45,000 inhabitants, most of them concentrated in the towns of Bermeo and Gernika.
 The territory is characterized by a hydrographic basin of small streams that merge in a great salt marsh surrounded by high sheer cliffs.
 The surrounding countryside is occupied by meadowland, oak groves, leafy woods and specially by plantations of fast-growing conifers (Pinus radiata).
 The coastal landscape is covered with Cantabrian woods of Holm Oak and Strawberry Trees.

 In Urdaibai have been described 615 species of vascular plants and 318 species of vertebrates, 245 of which are birds.

 The area contains remnants of the Prehistoric, Roman and the Middle Ages.
 Particularly notable is the Santimamiñe cave, which has yielded archeological artifacts from the Mousterian (Middle Paleolithic Age) to the Iron Age.

 The economy is based on metallurgy, fishing, farming and forestry.
 An important tourist sector is based on the quality of the local beaches.
 Mundaka is especially appealing for surfers around the world.

 Description

 The Oca river rises in the Oiz mountain and finishes in the Cantabric sea.
 The coast is rugged and with high cliffs and some islands, of which the most important is Izaro Island.

-The development of forests reserves have allowed a degree of environmental conservation, which gives this area the most diverse landscape of the Basque Country.
+The development of forests reserves has allowed a degree of environmental conservation, which gives this area the most diverse landscape of the Basque Country.

 Climate and temperature

-The area of Urdaibai has an Atlantic climate, wet and warm and regulated by the sea (with temperature between 9-19 degrees C.) The annual rainfall is heavy; the rainiest months are November and December, although it is distributed during all the year.
+The area of Urdaibai has an Atlantic climate, wet and warm and regulated by the sea (with temperature between 9 and 19 °C).
+The annual rainfall is heavy; the rainiest months are November and December, although it is distributed during all the year.
 Precipitation is generally rain.
 Because of the influence of the sea, the temperature is moderate during the year (the average temperature is 13/14 degrees).